Friday, March 27, 2020

 That quirky voice added to the interest for me, but it annoyed Julie and Linda to the point of skipping his presentations.
 This time, Professor Crashcup spoke on the subject of explorers charting islands that turned out to be ice bergs or not actually where they were supposed to be due to navigators losing their bearings in these tempestuous seas.
 This Brit usually lectured about explorers, which I covered in prior posts.
 His observations were inevitably punctuated at the end by distinctively saying, "Thank yo."

-"Destination Expert" Liz Sullivan previewed Punta Arenas during that same Cape day, which we would be visiting two days hence.
+"Destination Expert" Liz Sullivan previewed Punta Arenas --- which we would be visiting two days hence ---during that same Cape Horn sea day.
 She'd spoken about Ushuaia, the port immediately after Cape Horn, the day before.

 Note that if you have no idea what to do in ports before boarding a cruise, there's always guidance on board, including recommendations for ship-sponsored shore excursions.

-Darwin's voyage on the Beagle provided so much information for him to digest as a young man just out of college that describing what he experienced became his principle life's work for his remaining decades.
-His theories of evolution have become more generally accepted, but for many years Darwinism was a lightening rod of controversy.
+Darwin's voyage on the Beagle provided so much information for him to digest as a young man just out of college that describing what he experienced became his principal life's work for his remaining decades.
+His theories of evolution have become more generally accepted, but for many years Darwinism was a lightning rod of controversy.

 Along those lines, she stressed the value of offsetting our carbon footprints by contributing to appropriate charities.